You are here: Home > Social Welfare > Social welfare payments > Back to Education > Social welfare payments and the student grant

 If you are getting a Disability Allowance (DA) you have 2 options and you need to work out which will give you the higher income.

-You must still apply to your local authority or VEC to be assessed for the fee component of the student grant, covering the student contribution and any tuition fees/essential field trip costs.
+You must still apply to be assessed for the fee component of the student grant, covering the student contribution and any tuition fees/essential field trip costs and for a postgraduate fee contribution (if relevant).
 You should submit your application immediately.